Archduke Leopold Johann of Austria: Death and burial

 Sarcophagus of Archduke Leopold Johann, Imperial Crypt, Vienna.

 Today's sarcophagus of Leopold Johann in the Imperial Crypt was built in 1740 according to the instructions of Charles VI.
-Made as an overcoffin for the original coffin, it should be reminiscent of ancient models.
-A folds of ermine mantle lies over the ornamented lid and on top of it, on a cushion, is the Archducal hat.
+Made as an overcoffin for the original coffin, it was intended to be reminiscent of ancient models.
+A fold of ermine mantle covers the ornamented lid and on top of it, on a cushion, is the Archducal hat.
 The coffin was made of tin.
 The long sides are decorated with angels' heads with spread wings, the coffin itself rests on four bear paws.
 It was probably created by the Salzburg tin master Hans Georg Lehrl.
 At the base under a crucifix is a rolled up tablet.
 The inscription, written in Latin, reads in translation:

 "Dedicated to Christian posterity.
 Here rests in the ashes Leopold, the son of the exalted Emperor Charles VI. and grandson of the great Leopold, Archduke of Austria and Prince of Asturias, (Note: The Prince of Asturias title mentioned here was a one in pretense, since Austria lost the Spanish throne with the end of the War of the Spanish Succession and according to the provisions of the Treaty of Rastatt on 7 March 1714, but never gave up the claim to it.) whom the heavens only showed the world on 13 April 1716, and took back again, to unspeakable sadness, on 4 November of the same year.
 Oh! the Emperor's pain is easier to guess than to describe in words".

 After the death of their son, the imperial couple donated, as a sign of their piety, a baby Jesus in silver to the Mother of God of Mariazell at the place of grace, which corresponded to the weight of the deceased child.